 ELECTIONS

-University Senate representatives to the Undergraduate Curriculum Committee (and alternates) will be elected at the college caucuses as scheduled by the University Senate Executive Committee.
+Faculty Senate representatives to the Undergraduate Curriculum Committee (and alternates) will be elected at the college caucuses as scheduled by the Faculty Senate Executive Committee.

 College curriculum committee representatives to the Undergraduate Curriculum Committee (and alternates) will be elected by the end of the preceding spring semester.